 en

-Enjoy the Nightlife in Nagoya
+Enjoy Nightlife in Nagoya

 NOTE: Most public transportation in Japan does not run all night.
 Buses tend to finish in most areas around 23:00, and the majority of trains will have reached their last stop by 24:00.

-First, Fill Your Belly With the Best Local Food at an Izakaya.
+First, Fill Your Belly With the Best Local Food at an Izakaya

 Most Japanese nights out, start with drinks and a meal at an Izakaya.